geonetwork/core-geonetwork/docs/manual/docs/user-guide/associating-resources/linking-thumbnail.md

 ## Generating a thumbnail using WMS layers {#linking-thumbnail-from-wms}

-If you have registered a WMS layer in the current metadata record (see [linking-wms-layer](linking-wms-layer.md)), a thumbnail can be generated using it on top of the base layer map.
+If you have registered a WMS layer in the current metadata record (see [Linking a WMS layer](/user-guide/associating-resources/linking-online-resources.rst#linking-wms-layer)), a thumbnail can be generated using it on top of the base layer map.
 Choose the `Create thumbnail` tab and choose the area to be print on the thumbnail.
 The image created is added to the filestore.

 ![](img/thumbprint.png)